No rejected blood donations = No HIV?

 My boyfriend claims he is HIV negative based on the fact that his blood donations have not been rejected.
 Is this a safe assumption?
 Is each and every pint of donated blood really tested for HIV and other blood-transmittable diseases?
 Do they really contact the donor if the blood is rejected because it tested positive for a blood-borne disease?

-FYI: there are U.S. Food and Drug Administration (FDA) regulations that require all of the nation's blood supply to be tested for Hepatitis B surface antigen, Hepatitis B core antibody, HIV-1 and 2 antibodies, HIV p24 antigen, Hepatitis C, Syphilis, HTLV-1 and 2 (Human T-cell Lymphotropic Virus), and ALT (Alanine aminotransferase, which is a liver marker).
-If the donated blood has a positive result for at least one of these eight tests, then the blood donor will be notified, and her/his unit of blood would be rejected and not used.
-In addition, donor status, whether or not the person can donate blood again, will depend on which specific test was positive and/or the number of repeated positive test results.
-In addition to the above-mentioned tests, some blood centers may also test for Lyme disease and CMV (Cytomegalovirus), but these tests are not mandated by the FDA.
+In the realm of blood donation, there are U.S. Food and Drug Administration (FDA) regulations that require all of the nation's blood supply to be tested HIV (HIV-1 and HIV-2) — but that’s not all.
+Donated blood is also screened for a number of infections and conditions, including hepatitis B, hepatitis C, and syphilis (among others).
+If the donated blood has a positive result for any of these infectious agents, then the donor will be notified and their unit of blood will be rejected and not used.
+In addition, donor status and whether or not the person can donate blood again will depend on which specific test was positive or the number of repeated positive test results.